-More generally, it’s easy to see that some high-profile uses of AI will have to embrace more formal governance structures along the lines of the EU guidelines; executives, regulators and consumers will all have questions about computer models that need to be answerable, and AI-based decisions need to be defendable.
+More generally, it’s easy to see that some high-profile uses of artificial intelligence will have to embrace more formal governance structures along the lines of the EU guidelines; executives, regulators and consumers will all have questions about computer models that need to be answerable, and artificial intelligence-based decisions need to be defendable.
 This requires a good mix of technical skills, business understanding and concern for the public good; perhaps another opportunity for actuaries?

 As first published by Actuaries Digital, 6 August 2019

 Other articles by Hugh MillerMore articles

 The pandemic – a big win for primary data collection and dashboarding, a loss for AI

 Hugh Miller looks at some of the literature around the use of Artificial Intelligence (AI) during the COVID-19 pandemic and reflects on someRead Article

 Read Taylor Fry's report for the NSW Government investigating what happens to people before, during and after homelessnessRead Article